 Life Insurance Dividends

 Hopefully this article provided you the information you need about dividend options for whole life insurance.
-The bottom line is that the price for a participating whole life insurance policy is typically higher compared to at non-participating policy.
+The bottom line is that the price for a participating whole life insurance policy is typically higher compared to a non-participating policy.
+If your goal is to get coverage at the lowest price possible, then shop for a cheap term life insurance policy.
 Term life will be less expensive than both participating and non-participating whole life.

 Please contact us if you have questions about your life insurance policy or your dividends.
 We’d be happy to help you.
 Life Insurance Blog is an independent life insurance broker.
 This means we have access to more than one company.
 In fact, you’ll get quotes and access to over 60 of the best life insurance companies in the marketplace.

 Want to learn more about whole life and cash value?
 Make sure to read our best cash value whole life insurance companies review.